8 Real Benefits of Apple Cider Vinegar

 Varicose veins can be painful and distressing.
 Simple, natural treatments for varicose veins can help reduce their symptoms.
 A study on the topical use of ACV showed that it reduced symptoms of varicose veins such as pain, cramps, itching and the visual characteristics of the veins when compared to the control.16

-8. Skin Benefits
+8. Skin Benefits of Apple Cider Vinegar

 Looking for natural treatments for acne?
 ACV’s antibacterial effects can help, on the inside as well as on the outside.
 ACV can also be used topically.
 A bacteria called Propionibacterium acnes that contributes to the development of a form of acne dies when exposed to ACV thanks to its acetic, citric, lactic and succinic acid content.17,18 It may also help prevent acne-related scarring.19